 Vulnerability watch, database, alert and management

-- detailed analysis of threats impacting applications and networks
+- Simple analysis of threats impacting applications and networks.

 Vulnerabilities are discovered daily and published on Internet.
 These vulnerabilities are quickly used by malicious individuals, and impact the security of your systems.